 In this post, we compare top access control brands, including Allegion, Honeywell, and Johnson Controls, as well as the various system options and authentication methods.

-Top Access Control Brands of 2018
+Top Access Control Brands

 Allegion specializes in door security, manufacturing mechanical and electrical locks, exit devices, steel doors, door closers, and frames.
 The company's technological advances include biometrics, cloud technology, special surfaces, video surveillance, wireless solutions, and more.